-This program is Lakehead University’s commitment to supporting access to postsecondary education by providing an opportunity to potential future students who experience socioeconomic barriers to obtaining higher education.
+The Achievement Program is Lakehead University’s commitment to supporting access to post-secondary education by providing an opportunity to potential future students who experience socioeconomic barriers to obtaining post-secondary education.

 "It’s about giving young people the opportunity to realize their dreams"